BeCre11how/soco3/README.md

 ### 4.4 Watchpoints
 For this to be enabled one needs to run vm_break.py.
 The user can now watch value at certain memory address or register address:
-- set a watchpoint at the specified address, if the address is smaller than both register and ram size, a new watchpoint for both register and memory at that address is set if no address specified ip taken as address
+- set a watchpoint at the specified address, if the address is smaller than ram size, a new watchpoint for memory at that address is set.
+If no address specified ip taken as address
-- erase watchpoint deletes the before set watchpoint, both if both were set
+- erase watchpoint deletes the before set watchpoint

 To run this the user can specify `w 20`, to set an address at position 20, and `e 20` to delete a watchpoint at address 20